pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`drawing_primitives`

-This code uses the Arcade library to demonstrate various drawing primitives such as lines, points, polygons, circles, ellipses, rectangles, and images.
-It sets up a window, sets a background color, and then proceeds to draw different shapes and images using the provided functions from the Arcade library.
-Finally, it finishes the render and keeps the window open until manually closed.
+This example code demonstrates the usage of drawing primitives in the Arcade library, such as drawing points, lines, polygons, circles, ellipses, arcs, and rectangles on a window.
+It showcases how to set the background color, draw different shapes, load and display an image on the screen, and finish the rendering process to display the final output to the user.
+The example provides a clear understanding of how to use various drawing functions available in Arcade for creating graphics in a windowed environment.

 drawing_text.py
 ---------------